|67-0362 F-4E Phantom II

 1/32 Scale Revell

-that then Captains Steve Ritchie and Chuck DeBellvue flew on their double MIG 21 killing MIGCAP Mission
+F-4E that then Captains Steve Ritchie and Chuck DeBellvue flew on their double MIG 21 killing MIGCAP

-on 8 July 1972.
-We decided to do it as it appeared pre-mission that day with a load out of 4-AIM 7Es, 4-AIM
+Mission on 8 July 1972.
+We decided to do it as it appeared pre-mission that day with a load out of 4-AIM

 67-0362 at this time had not received the slatted wing mod.
 It did however receive the formation lights and

-Kyle wanted an accurate replica of 362 so research was in order.
-Researching came up with conflicting ways in
+Kyle wanted an accurate replica of '362' so research was in order.
+Researching came up with conflicting

-which it was marked.
-Kyle found a web site with actual photos of 362 returning from this mission taxing in and
+ways in which it was marked.
+Kyle found a web site with actual photos of 362 returning from this mission

-hours of tedious filing and sanding.
+Lots of hours of tedious filing and sanding.
 They used kit parts for the panel molds.
-Well, the kit front panel is wrong.
+Well, the kit front

 The AN/ALQ101 ECM pod isn't available in 1/32 scale so I had to scratch build one.
 I found the actual

-to round the ends.
-Cut off the gondola on the bottom of an AN/ALQ119 pod and glued it to the bottom of the
+press to round the ends.
+Cut off the gondola on the bottom of an AN/ALQ119 pod and glued it to the

-with Bare Metal Foil.
+done with Bare Metal Foil.
 RBF flags are from the Tamiya F-15E kit.
-AIM-9 seeker covers were made from strips cut
+AIM-9 seeker covers were made

-from a glossy magazine page.
-All the badging, data plate, tail code, serial and markings for the ECM pods
+from strips cut from a glossy magazine page.
+All the badging, data plate, tail code, serial and markings for